pikacode/EBForeNotification/README_ENGLISH.md

 # EBForeNotification
-Show the Banners and Sounds as the same as the system notifications on foreground.
+Show the `Banners` and `Sounds` as the same as the system notifications on foreground.
+Get notification content and Handle click event.

 Support both simulator and iPhone build.

 ## Install
-Drag `EBForeNotification` file folder into you Xcode project just be ok.
+Download and Drag `EBForeNotification` file folder into you Xcode project  will just be ok.

 ## Handle notification
 To show banner and sound on foreground.